Reactor™ - The manual

 Advanced Project View

-Under the hood a project in reactor consists out of 3 parts:
+Under the hood, a project in Reactor consists of three parts:

 • A panel collection, containing info about panels